-We have audited the accompanying consolidated balance sheets of Diamond Offshore Drilling, Inc. and subsidiaries (the "Company") as of December 31, 2021 (Successor Company balance sheet) and 2020 (Predecessor Company balance sheet), the related consolidated statements of operations, comprehensive income or loss, stockholders' equity, and cash flows, for the period of April 24, 2021 to December 31, 2021 (Successor Company operations), the period of January 1, 2021 to April 23, 2021 and for each of the two years in the period ended December 31, 2020 (Predecessor Company operations), and the related notes (collectively referred to as the "financial statements").
-In our opinion, the Successor Company financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2021, and the results of its operations and its cash flows for the period of April 24, 2021 to December 31, 2021, in conformity with accounting principles generally accepted in the United States of America.
-Further, in our opinion, the Predecessor Company financial statements present fairly, in all material respects, the financial position of the Predecessor Company as of December 31, 2020, and the results of its operations and its cash flows for the period of January 1, 2021 to April 23, 2021, and for each of the two years in the period ended December 31, 2020, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying consolidated balance sheets of Diamond Offshore Drilling, Inc. and subsidiaries (the "Company") as of December 31, 2022 and 2021, the related consolidated statements of operations, comprehensive income or loss, stockholders' equity, and cash flows, for the year ended December 31, 2022 and the period from April 24, 2021 to December 31, 2021 (Successor Company operations), and the periods from January 1, 2021 to April 23, 2021 and January 1, 2020 to December 31, 2020 (Predecessor Company operations), and the related notes (collectively referred to as the "financial statements").
+In our opinion, the Successor Company financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2021, and the results of its operations and its cash flows for the year ended December 31, 2022 and for the period from April 24, 2021 to December 31, 2021, in conformity with accounting principles generally accepted in the United States of America.
+Further, in our opinion, the Predecessor Company financial statements present fairly, in all material respects, the results of respects from January 1, 2021 to April 23, 2021 and January 1, 2020 to December 31, 2020, in conformity with accounting principles generally accepted in the United States of America.
+Further, in our opinion, the Predecessor Company financial statements present fairly, in all material respects, the results of its operations and its cash flows for the periods from January 1, 2021 to April 23, 2021 and January 1, 2020 to December 31, 2020, in conformity with accounting principles generally accepted in the United States of America.